YusufCan22/Machine-Learning-Engineer-Assignment/README.md

 # Stock Price Prediction

 ## Project Overview
-This project aims to predict stock price movements using machine learning models, specifically LSTM (Long Short-Term Memory) and XGBoost (Extreme Gradient Boosting).
+This project aims to predict stock price movements using machine learning and deep learning models, specifically LSTM (Long Short-Term Memory) and XGBoost (Extreme Gradient Boosting).
 The models are trained to predict the next day's closing price based on historical stock data and various technical indicators.

 ## Project Structure
 ```